DanielBrill20/spotify-pixel-art-display/README.md

 ### Image Data is Stored in Static Buffers
 Image bytes from the backend HTTP request are read into an uninitialized static buffer in the firmware code.
 As an uninitialized static variable, this buffer lives in the .bss (Block Started by Symbol) segment of memory.
 This was a conscious choice influenced by a few factors:
 1. Displayable image data must always be `PANEL_WIDTH * PANEL_HEIGHT * 3` bytes, the 3 representing the three channels in RGB color.
 The display logic expects bytes for each LED (even if that means `(0, 0, 0)`), so anything less could cause distorted images.
 This constant size is perfect for a static buffer.
 2. If we were to read the HTTP POST content into a local variable, it would live in the stack.
-For a 64 x 64 panel, this is `12288` bytes, or a bit over 12 KB.
+For a 64x64 panel, this is `12288` bytes, or a bit over 12 KB.
 By default in ESP-IDF, the main task stack size is usually around 4 KB.
 This would cause stack overflow unless you increased the stack size, which there’s no reason to do.
-3. The other option would be to dynamically allocate and free the image bytes memory.
+3. The other option would be to dynamically allocate and free memory for the image bytes.
 Repeated large dynamic allocations risk heap fragmentation, especially with a project meant to run continuously.

 ### Backend Image Fetching is Efficient and Handles Malformed Data
 For songs and podcasts episodes, the Spotify Web API typically includes the three album cover images of various sizes.
 The typical output looks something like: